AtlantisCmd Package Development

 build succeeded.

-The HTML pages are in docs/_build.
+The HTML pages are in _build/html.

 The HTML rendering of the docs ends up in docs/_build/html/.
 You can open the index.html file in that directory tree in your browser to preview the results of the build.